-Student representative and the board chair
+Student representative and the presiding member

-When it comes to understanding your role as a board member your main communication with the board should be through the board chair.
+When it comes to understanding your role as a board member your main communication with the board should be through the presiding member.
 For example, if you would like something included on the agenda, or if you want clarification about an issue, they are the person to talk to.